Financial Aid at Luna Community College

 - Register (or be registered) with Selective Service if male between 18 and 25

 - Have a high school diploma or GED

 - Be either a U.S. citizen or an eligible non-citizen

 - Be enrolled in an eligible program as a regular student seeking a degree or certificate

 - Not be in default on any federal educational loan(s) or owe a refund on any federal grants at any school

 - Have a valid Social Security Number

-Approximately 4-5 weeks after the FAFSA has been mailed for processing, both the student and the school will receive correspondence from the processor of the application.
-The student will receive a multi-page Student Aid Report.
+Approximately 2 weeks after the FAFSA has been submitted for processing, the student will receive a Student Aid Report (SAR) and the OSFA will receive an Institutional Student Information Record (ISIR) from the U.S. Department of Education.
 It is important that the student/parent review the information on the SAR in order to verify that it is correct.
 In the event that corrections are required, students must contact the OSFA.
-The Office of Student Financial Assistance will receive from the processor of the application, an Institutional Student Information Record (ISIR) that is used in determining a student’s financial need.
-Shortly thereafter, the student will begin to receive correspondence from the Office of Student Financial Assistance acknowledging receipt of the FAFSA and information on any other documentation needed to complete the application process.
+This information is used in determining a student’s financial need.
+Shortly thereafter, the student will begin to receive correspondence from the OSFA acknowledging receipt of the FAFSA and information on any other documentation needed to complete the application process.
 However, please keep in mind that our yearly start-up of application processing normally begins the first week of May.

-Once the student has submitted all required documentation to the Office of Student Financial Assistance and the application is complete and verified, a determination of financial need can be assessed.
+Once the student has submitted all required documentation to the OSFA and the application is complete and verified, a determination of financial need can be assessed.
 Financial need is the difference between what the student and family are expected to contribute as determined by Federal Methodology and the cost of attending LCC.
 Five basic categories are taken into consideration in determining the cost of attendance: tuition and fees, books and supplies, room and board, transportation, and personal expenses.

-- Is an orphan or ward of the court or was a ward of the court until age 18
+- Was an orphan or ward of the court or in foster care at the age of 13 or older

 - Is a veteran of the U.S. Armed Forces